magma-ui/web3-magma-ui/README.md

 3. **Dependencies Not Installing**: If `bun install` fails, make sure you have an internet connection.
 If the issue persists, delete the `bun.lockb` file and the `node_modules` directory (if it exists) and run `bun install` again.

 4. **General Issues**: If you encounter any other issues, refer to the Bun documentation for more help or check the issues tab in this repository to see if your problem has been addressed.

-## Conclusion
-Thank you for using this repository!
-If you have any questions or run into problems not covered here, feel free to open an issue in this GitHub repository.